-The Division administers two separate programs.
+The Program administers two separate programs.
 The Non-Coal Mining Program and the Non- Mining Blasting Program work simultaneously and parallel to accomplish our Division’s goals through:

 1. Issuing mining permits and amendments (revisions) in compliance with the statutes and regulations under our state’s law.